-INTRODUCTION: The increasing clinical significance of 25-Hydroxy-Vitamin D (25(OH)D) has made it an indispensable test in the laboratory.
-The aim of this study was to investigate the analytical performance of two immunoassay methods, the Abbott product Architect 25-OH Vitamin D test and the Beckman Coulter product Access 25 (OH) Vitamin D total test that is used widely.
+INTRODUCTION: The increasing clinical significance of 25-hydroxyvitamin D [25(OH)D] has made it an indispensable test in the laboratory.
+The aim of this study was to investigate the analytical performance of 2 widely used immunoassay methods, the new Abbott Architect 5P02 25-OH Vitamin D assay (Abbott Laboratories, Lake Bluff, IL, USA) and the Beckman Coulter product, the Access 25 (OH) Vitamin D Total assay (Beckman Coulter, Inc., Brea, CA, USA).

-DISCUSSION AND CONCLUSION: In our study, the revised 5P02 Abbott Architect 25(OH)D and Beckman Coulter Access2 25(OH)D total test were shown to have the proper analytical value by verifying the total test.
+DISCUSSION AND CONCLUSION: Thorough testing indicated that the new 5P02 Abbott Architect 25(OH)D and the Beckman Coulter Access2 25(OH)D Total test demonstrated appropriate analytical performance.